Ripley's Believe It or Not Special Edition

 Ripley's Believe It or Not!
-Special Edition is a hardback non-fiction book published annually since 2004.
+Special Edition is a hardback non-fiction book published annually from 2001 to 2017, branded as the following year.
 The book is aimed at young readers and presents weird stories and photographs in a similar format to the larger, more mature Ripley’s Believe It or Not!
 Annual.
 The book is produced by Ripley Publishing in the United Kingdom for Scholastic USA.